 Red Flag #5: Request for Personal Information

 Your bank or any other legitimate institution will never ask you to submit your password or other personally identifying information via email.
-These companies will almost always speak with you over the phone and verify your identity in several ways before commencing business.
+They will almost always speak with you over the phone and verify your identity in several ways before commencing business.
 Any email that asks you to input your password is a phishing scam.

 8 Habits To Help You Avoid a Phishing Scam

 We’ve now looked at a few ways in which you can identify a phishing scam.
 Hopefully, with these tips, you’ll know what to look for with these phishing emails.
 Therefore, you’ll be able to avoid falling prey to such a scam.
 However, there are some habits you should try to enforce with yourself and your team.
 These habits are more or less common sense, but often we overlook the importance of them.

 These days, you shouldn’t be trusting any site that doesn’t have verified security.
 This means the URL will begin with HTTPS (not http).
 Any sites with https will have a little padlock on the address bar, so you know it’s safe.
 If you end up on a site that is not secure, make sure you don’t enter any information on the site.

 It wasn’t so long ago that pop-ups were solely the domain of malware attacks and phishing attempts.
 You might remember something like this: Wow!
 You’re the 1,000,000th Visitor!
 Click Here to Win Free iPad!
 Nowadays, legitimate websites are utilising their own pop-ups to push subscriptions and account sign-ups, which gets tedious after a while.
 If you’re looking to sign up or subscribe to a website, be wary of any pop-ups and make sure you’re going through a secure form.